RedisInsight/Tutorials/src/redis_stack/working_with_json.md

 ```

 ## Indexing and querying

-In addition to storing and managing JSON, Redis Stack provides the capability to index and query it.
-After we specify what we want to be indexed, the indexing happens automatically (and synchronously) when new data is saved.
+In addition to storing and managing JSON, Redis Stack provides for indexing and querying JSON documents.
+After specifying what you want to be indexed, the indexing happens automatically (and synchronously) for existing data that matches the given `PREFIX` and new data as it's added.

 ```redis Create an index
 FT.CREATE idx:bikes